JSS95/araviq6/README.md

 It provides:
 - QVideoFrame processor based on array processing
-- Converter to get NDArray from QVideoFrame and vice versa
+- Converters between NDArray and QVideoFrame
 - Convenience classes and widgets for array displaying

 The following Qt bindings are supported: